COSD-PANDA/seaboard/src/_datasets/police-calls-call-types.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-Calls type codes used by the San Diego Police Department's communications dispatch center.
+Call type codes used by the San Diego Police Department's communications dispatch center.
 This is a reference dataset for [Police Calls for Service](/datasets/police-calls-for-service/).